 Configure resources for the LLM Intelligent Router service.
 Default configurations:

 Minimum Instances: 2.
-To ensure that the LLM Intelligent Router service can run on multiple instances, we recommend that you set Minimum Instances to 2.
+To ensure that the LLM Intelligent Router service can run on multiple instances, we recommend that you set Minimum Instances to at least 2.

 CPU: 2 Cores.